etsc9287/Strikezone-Project/README.md

 Categorical features were one-hot encoded, resulting in 186 total predictors of the strikezone flag.

-## Model Evaulation: All Players
+## Model Evaulation (Logistic Regression): All Players

-Finally, all of the data was run on a variety of classification algorithms in order to predict the strikezone value.
+Finally, all of the data was run on a logistic regression model in order to predict the strikezone value.
 Data was separated into 70% training data and 30% test data, and a more precise model score was found by means of cross validation with 5 folds of data.
 As the strikezone target variable was very balanced at a baseline naive guess of approximately 51.4%, a simple accuracy score sufficed in evaluating these models, though I also used other metrics for evaluation such as f1-score and an ROC-AUC curve.

-### Logistic Regression

-### Decision Tree and Random Forest

-### AdaBoost
+### Cross Validation Score

-##
+The mean cross validation (5-fold) score yieled a test accuracy score of 56.6% which was only slightly below the training accuracy score of 56.7%, showing that the model did not overfit.